ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/auth.md

 });
 ```

-The partial `logout()` implementation for `useAuthentication.tsx` is below.
-Consult the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Capacitor Storage API</a> documentation if you get stuck.
+The partial `logout()` implementation for `useSession.tsx` is below.
+Consult the <a href="https://capacitorjs.com/docs/apis/preferences" target="_blank">Capacitor Preferences API</a> documentation if you get stuck.
 If you need assistance, please let your instructor know.

 ```TypeScript
 const logout = async (): Promise<void> => {